PnB Rock: Career

-Death
+Murder of PnB Rock

 On September 12, 2022, Allen was robbed and fatally shot at Roscoe's House of Chicken 'N Waffles near Main Street and Manchester Avenue in South Los Angeles.
 Three suspects were arrested in connection to the killing: an unnamed 17-year-old juvenile and his father Freddie Trone, plus 32-year-old Shauntel Trone, who was arrested for accessory to murder.
 Both the juvenile and Freddie Trone were charged with one count of first-degree murder, two counts of second-degree robbery, and one count of conspiracy to commit robbery.

 In October 2023, new defendants Tremont Jones and Wynisha Evans appeared in court.
 Authorities believe the alleged killers were alerted to Allen's location by Jones, not an Instagram post by Allen's girlfriend, as originally suspected.
 Prosecutors allege Evans drove Trone from Los Angeles to Las Vegas after the murder.
 Jones and Evans both pled not guilty.

 On August 7, 2024, Freddie Lee Trone was found guilty on all counts of first-degree murder, robbery, and conspiracy.
 Tremont Jones was also found guilty on all counts of robbery and conspiracy, and he was sentenced to serve 12 years in prison.
 In September 2024, Freddie Trone was sentenced to life imprisonment; he is required to serve at least 31 years of his sentence before he will be eligible for parole.
 At the time of Trone's sentencing, his juvenile son was still awaiting trial.